-Osteopathy could be described in simple, lay terms as "holistic manual medicine".
-Osteopathy is a system of health care that focuses on diagnosis and treatment of the physical body’s structure in order to optimise physiological functioning.
+Manual osteopathy could be described in simple, lay terms as "holistic manual medicine".
+Manual osteopathy is a system of health care that focuses on osteopathic diagnosis and treatment of the physical body’s structure in order to optimise physiological functioning.
 Manual palpation and Osteopathic Manipulative Therapy (OMT) are used in conjunction with biomechanical, orthopaedic and neurological clinical assessment.

-Osteopathy is best know for treatment of neuro-musculo-skeletal disorders such as back and neck pain, sciatica, sporting injuries and postural strain.
+Manual osteopathy is best known for treatment of neuro-musculo-skeletal disorders such as back and neck pain, sciatica, sporting injuries and postural strain.
 Put simply, optimising structural balance allows the physiology to perform optimally.

-The practice of osteopathy combines current medical knowledge with the osteopathic philosophy.
+The practice of manual osteopathy combines current medical knowledge with the osteopathic philosophy.
 Scientific plausibility and evidence-based outcomes have a high priority in patient treatment and case management.
-Osteopathy is a patient centred approach to health care rather than disease centred.
+Manual osteopathy is a patient centred approach to health care rather than disease centred.

-Osteopathic manual practitioners assess and treat the whole person, not just the symptomatic region.
+Osteopathic manual practitioners (also known as manual osteopaths to distinguish themselves from American style osteopathic physicians who perform surgery and prescribe medications) assess and treat the whole person, not just the symptomatic region.
 So for example if a patient presents with headache they will be structurally assessed from head to toe.
 This is because the primary cause may be remote from the symptoms.
 For example; Unilateral pes plannus (flat feet) > functional leg length discrepancy> pelvic torsion> scoliosis> cervicogenic tension headache.
 This cause would only be detected with an holistic assessment.

-There are eight major principles of osteopathy that are widely taught throughout the international osteopathic community.
+There are eight major principles of manual osteopathy that are widely taught throughout the international osteopathic community.